 The sets don’t ever give you the feeling of being on a ship, these are the same nondescript rooms with ordinary nondescript furniture you see in most Z movies.
 There is something that looks like the aft of a ship, which is shot against a rear projection of the sea, but always from the exact same camera angle and never very convincingly.
 The direction isn’t terrible — Halperin knew his stuff — but it’s completely uninspired and it feels mostly as if he simply left it to DP Jack Greenhalgh to set up the lights and roll camera.

-It’s not the worst thing PRC ever churned out, but compared to, for example the Bela Lugosi vehicle The Devil Bat (1940), this film has the drawback of being an utter bore.
+It’s not the worst thing PRC ever churned out, but compared to, for example the Bela Lugosi vehicle The Devil Bat (1940, review), this film has the drawback of being an utter bore.
 Horror Incorporated writes: “Torture Ship is a pretty standard Mad Scientist picture.
 The only things that set it apart is the fact that it’s set at sea, and that it sports an interesting cast for the time.”.
 J. Luis Rivera at W-Cinema gives the movie 3/10 stars, and partly forgives it because of its obviously low budget.
 But, writes he: “Torture Ship doesn’t have low budget as its worst enemy, the real problems are an awful screenplay and an uninspired vision. […] Torture Ship fails at exploiting its premise, and instead delivers a pretty forgettable tale of mad science that fails at being thrilling.
 It’s just simply not interesting.”.
 Mark David Welsh also notes that PRC did worse than this in the future, but “it’s interesting to see that the studio’s flaws were there right from the start; rushed productions, no budgets and a sorry lack of creativity”.
 Bruce Eder at AllMovie gives Torture Ship 1,5/5 stars, calling it “a strange and diverting (if not exactly ‘entertaining’) thriller for old movie buffs”.